henkla/SimplePasswordGenerator/README.md

 Here is a run-down of what the repository contains (at least the code parts):

 ##### SimplePasswordGenerator.**Example**
-This is a .NET Core console application, making use of the library as a way to give a quick showoff.
+This is a .NET Core console application, making use of the library as a way to offer a quick showoff.

 ##### SimplePasswordGenerator.**Test**
 The library itself is covered by unit tests (`xUnit`), which are hooked up in the CI/CD pipeline (`GitHub Actions`).
-In other words - no new release will see the light of the day if any of the unit tests should fail.
+In other words - no new package release will see the light of the day if any of the unit tests should fail.

 #### SimplePasswordGenerator
 This is the actual library itself.
 It consists of only three files, each representing a class (or enum).
 I told you it was light-weight!